Hecke operators on topological modular forms

 of \'{e}tale hypersheaves of $\E_\infty$-rings on $\Isog$.
-To check the restriction of this $\O^\top$ is (non-canonically) homotopic to the sheaf $\O^\top_\GHM$, we again appeal to the uniqueness of the latter as stated in \cite[Th.A]{uniqueotop}.
+To check the restriction of this $\O^\top$ is (non-canonically) homotopic to the sheaf $\O^\top_\GHM$, we again appeal to \Cref{uniquenessofotopreferencetheorem}.
 Indeed, this follows as $\O^\top$ defines a sheaf of elliptic cohomology theories when restricted to the small \'{e}tale site of $\M$ by \cite[Lm.4.5]{hilllawson}, or more accurately, by \cite[Lm.6.1.11]{mythesis}. \end{proof}

 The fact that $\O^\top$ defines a natural elliptic cohomology theory shows that applying $\O^\top$ to a morphism in $\Isog$ is still computationally tractable.
 To this end, recall the following construction of the \emph{descent spectral sequence} (DSS) for a section $\O^\top(\xx,E)$: first, take an affine \'{e}tale hypercover $\Spec A^\bullet$ of $\xx$.
 As $\O^\top$ is an \'{e}tale hypersheaf, the canonical map of $\E_\infty$-rings

 is an equivalence.
 The Bousfield--Kan spectral sequence associated to this cosimplicial limit yields a spectral sequence with $E_1$-page